 - Removable insole

 - Lace-up style (laces allow the shoe to be opened up for easy donning and they can be done up tightly to help control and align the foot, as well as keep the orthoses firmly in place)

 - Firm/deep heel counter (when you squeeze the heel of the shoe it is firm and doesn't fold or collapse.
 The heel of the shoe is deep enough to control the heel and doesn't allow the heel to 'pop out')

 - Stable sole (the sole of the shoe is stable and flat and doesn't 'rock' back and forth, it bends only at the toes and nowhere else along the length of the sole, and the sole offers resistance when twisted and cannot be 'rung out' like a dish cloth)

-Please note that we are unable to fit the orthoses without shoes as we need to see you standing and/or walking.
+Please note that we can only fit the orthoses with your shoes as we need to see you standing and/or walking.
 If you show up to your appointment without shoes we will have to rebook your appointment.